cvmfs-contrib/cvmfs-tutorial-2021/docs/02_stratum0_client.md

 ## Set up a client
 Accessing CernVM-FS repositories on a client machine involves three steps: installing the CernVM-FS client package, adding some configuration files for the repository you want to connect to, and finally run a CernVM-FS setup procedure that will mount the repository.

 Since the client is going to pull in files over an HTTP connection, you need sufficient space for storing a local cache on the client machine.
 You can define the maximum size of your cache in the settings; the larger your cache is, the less often you have to pull in files again, and the faster your applications will start.
+Typical client cache sizes range from 4GB to 50GB.
 Note that you can add more cache layers by adding a proxy nearby your client; this will be covered in a later section.

 ### Installation
 The installation is the same as for the Stratum 0, except that you only need the `cvmfs` package: